2025 Oahu Guide: Experience Oahu Like A Local

 Scratch Kitchen

-scratch kitchen is my second favourite brunch spot— the food is always filling and quite unique, the staff is knowledgable and excited, the vibe is so fun and warm.
-I always love the smashed potatoes and the chicken and waffle. if you’re there for brunch, a guava mimosa is prime!
+Scratch Kitchen is one of my favourite brunch spots— the food is always filling and unique, the staff is knowledgable and excited, the vibe is so fun and warm.
+I always love the smashed potatoes and the chicken and waffle.
+If you’re there for brunch, I recommend the guava mimosa.

 Livestock Tavern

-we are super fond of livestock, as my husband and I have spent many anniversary celebrations here. we can’t get over how beautifully run this restaurant is, service is always over the top. the food is seasonal, excellent, and always something unexpected.
+We are super fond of livestock, as my husband and I have spent many celebrations here. service is always over the top, the food is seasonal, excellent, and always something unexpected.

 The Podmore

-podmore is the fanciest new pupu and cocktail bar, their food and drinks are the brainchild of the chefs behind the also fantastic restaurant Senia.
+The Podmore is a pupu and cocktail bar, their food and drinks are the brainchild of the chefs behind the also fantastic restaurant Senia.

 Bar Leather Apron